 “Upon accrual of a cause of action referred to in subsections (a) and (b) of this section, an action shall be filed within 3 years.”

-CJ 5-108(c).
-This section of the statute confirms the application of the general 3-year statute of limitations (CJ 5-101), which also provides 3 years to file suit from the date of accrual.
+CJ §5-108(c).
+This statutory language confirms that claims for damage or injury occurring within the 10-year period, is subject general 3-year statute of limitations (CJ §5-101), which also provides 3 years to file suit from the date of accrual.

 Filing Suit More Than After 10 Years After Completion of Construction

 There is a common misconception that the 10-Year Contractor Statue of Repose prevents the filing of a construction defect lawsuit against a contractor more than 10 years after completion of a building.
 However, the date a suit is filed is not determinative.
-If resulting damage or injury occurs within the 10-year period, a Condominium Association or HOA has 3-Years from accrual to file suit against a contractor for construction defects, even if that suit is filed more than 10 years after the completion of the improvement under CJ § 5-108(c).
+If resulting damage or injury occurs within the 10-year period, a Condominium Association or HOA, under CJ § 5-108(c), has 3-Years from accrual to file suit against a contractor for construction defects, even if that suit is filed more than 10 years after the completion of the improvement.

-Example: A retaining wall collapses on the last day of the 10-year period following completion.
+Example: A retaining wall collapses on the last day of the 10-year period following completion of construction.
 On that date the condominium association is advised that the retaining wall was negligently constructed and the cause of action against the contractor accrues.
-This point the condominium association has three years to fall suit against the contractor meaning that suit could be filed up to 13 years after construction of the retaining wall was completed (i.e., the 10-year statute of repose + 3-year statute of limitations = 13 years).
+At this point, the condominium association has three years to file suit against the contractor, meaning that suit could be filed up to 13 years after construction of the retaining wall was completed (i.e., the 10-year statute of repose + 3-year statute of limitations = 13 years).

 Maryland’s 10-Year Statute of Repose Should Not Shield Condominium and HOA Developers from Liability for Condominium and HOA Construction Defect Claims

-Beazer Homes moved to dismiss the lawsuit, asserting that the claims against it were time-barred by the Maryland’s 10-Year “Contractor” Statute of Repose, which shields contractors, architects, and engineers from liability for property damage occurring more than ten years after a project’s completion.
-However, the court ruled that the ten-year statute of repose applies only to those who act strictly in the capacity of a contractor or design professional and does not necessarily apply to developers in all cases.
+Beazer Homes moved to dismiss the lawsuit, asserting that the claims against it were time-barred by the Maryland’s 10-Year contractor statute of repose, which shields contractors, architects, and engineers from liability for property damage occurring more than ten years after a project’s completion.
+However, the court ruled that the 10-year statute of repose applies only to those who act strictly in the capacity of a contractor or design professional and does not necessarily apply to developers in all cases.

-A. Circumstances under which Condominium or HOA Developer Is Not Protected by the 10- Year “Contractor” Statute of Repose
+A. Circumstances under which Developers are Not Protected from Maryland Condominium and HOA Construction Defect Claims by the 10- Year “Contractor” Statute of Repose

-The court in the Milestone case reasoned that a developer is not automatically entitled to the ten-year statute of repose unless it can establish that its role was solely that of a contractor.
-In distinguishing between a contractor and a developer liability, the court pointed to the following factors:
+The court in Milestone reasoned that a developer is not automatically entitled to the protection of the 10-year contractor statute of repose unless it can establish that its role was solely that of a contractor.
+In distinguishing between a contractor and a developer, the court pointed to the following factors:

 -